• Skip to primary navigation

 Farmers use these birds in the polyculture and duck rice farming in Asian regions, including China, Indonesia, and the Philippines.

 Indian Runners are free to go to the paddy field during the day.
-They Trample the weeds, feed on pests, and leave manure for the fertilizer.
+They trample the weeds, feed on pests, and leave manure for the fertilizer.

 In the twilight, ducks are trained to herd back to the coop near the ponds.